inex/ixp-manager-docs-md/docs/features/route-servers.md

 * [rfc1997 passthru / interpretation](#rfc1997-passthru) switch (>= v5.2.0);
 * nearly 15 years of production use and experience.

-With Bird v2 support in IXP Manager v5, we provide better looking glass integration and other tooling to show members which prefixes are filtered and why.
-The Bird v2 filtering mechanism is as follows:
+With Bird v2 support in IXP Manager >= v5, we provide better looking glass integration and other tooling to show members which prefixes are filtered and why.

+## Filtering Algorithm

+The Bird v2 filtering algorithm is as follows:

 1. Filter small prefixes (default is > /24 / /48 for ipv4 / ipv6).
 2. Filter martians / bogons prefixes ([see this template](https://github.com/inex/IXP-Manager/blob/master/resources/views/api/v4/router/server/bird2/header.foil.php)).